 About Bill

-I am probably the last person in the world who would end up writing a fictional book.
-Granted, my father wrote several textbooks and articles about ceramics.
-So, if there was ever a plan for writing in my life, it should have been all about Electrical Engineering.
+I am the last person in the world who would write a fictional book.
+Granted, my father wrote many ceramics textbooks and articles.
+So, if there ever was a writing plan for me, it should have been to create a non-fictional Electrical Engineering textbook.
 Every electrical engineer knows the Schottky diode and the Zener diode.
 Now there is the superconducting Conrad diode!
 Well, life does not always follow the expected path.

-English was never easy, and my early scholastic days were tough.
-However, a fantastic invention saved me.
+English was never easy, but a fantastic invention saved me.
 Computers!
-Our first computer was a Wang PC-S3-3, which supported their proprietary but excellent word processor.
-We also had the Wang “Diablo” 620 printer with a massive daisy wheel.
-People could hear it printing from every corner of our house.
+Our first computer was the obscure Wang PC-S3-3, which supported their proprietary but excellent word processor, Wang Writer (a very creative name).
+We also had the Diablo 620 printer, which used a massive daisy wheel that I could clearly hear from across the street.
 The upside was that the text looked immaculate compared to dot-matrix printers.

-My father purchased the DOS 8088-emulation card for our Wang a few years later.
-This allowed us to use MS-DOS programs such as Office Writer.
-(Similar to WordPerfect.)
-Later, he upgraded the printer to an HP LaserJet II.
+A few years later, my father purchased an 8088 emulation card for our Wang, which ran MS-DOS programs.
+This allowed him to use the excellent word processor Office Writer (similar to DOS WordPerfect).
+Later, he upgraded the Diablo to an HP LaserJet II.
 So much quieter.
 These early word processors were a miracle for my English.
-Finally, I could write without a pencil or typewriter and White Out.
+Finally, I could write without a pencil, typewriter, or white-out.

-I have always created stories to amuse myself while going to sleep.
-The majority were about me having some sort of adventure.
-Later, they became more elaborate and evolved into massive stories where I was not a character.
+I have always made up stories to amuse myself as I fall asleep.
+The majority was about me having a big adventure.
 However, I saw no reason to write them down.
+After all, writing a book is only for professional authors.

-My mother and I reviewed the book several times to polish it, and I located a professional editor in an internet search.
+My mother reviewed the book several times, and I located a professional editor to polish it.
 They both liked the premise, and I thought the story was great.
-Getting my completed book published appeared to be a simple matter.
-Find a publisher’s website and upload the book.
-They would read my story, love it, and I would collect a check.
-Simple, right?
+I expected that publishing would be a simple matter.
+I would find one of many publishers’ websites and upload my book.
+If they did not like it, another would.
+Easy money!

-It turns out that publishers do not accept “un-represented manuscripts.”
+It turns out that publishers do not accept “unrepresented manuscripts.”
 (Books are called manuscripts?
 I know that now.)
-Instead, publishers only work through “book representatives” (a book agent).
-So, I began looking for a book representative to present my manuscript to a publisher.
-However, that is when I ran into a wall.
-Book representatives require 20% or more of the profit.
-Some even wanted $2,000 just to look at the book.
-The entire experience was a big letdown, and I did not know what to do.
+Instead, publishers only work through book representatives (also known as book agents).
+So, I began looking for one and hit a wall.
+Book representatives require 20+ percent of the profit, and some even want $2,000 to look at the book.

-My dream of publishing almost died.
-However, when I asked my professional editor for help, she knew a fantastic book representative.
+My dream of publishing almost died, but when I asked my professional editor for help, she recommended a fantastic book representative.
 Yay!
 I contacted Bethany, and it turns out that she was not a “book representative.”
 Instead, she was a “self-publisher helper.”
-I was about to say, “Thanks, but no thanks.”
-However, Bethany told me what she offered and made a compelling argument to self-publish.
-Chiefly, self-publishing was a more straightforward path with a better chance of success.
+I was about to say, “Thanks, but no thanks,” but Bethany explained her service and made a compelling case for self-publishing.
+It was a more straightforward path with more control and a better chance of success.

-We began working toward self-publishing A Graceful Interview on Amazon.
-The process started with a pre-edit.
-Bethany read my book (she was fine with calling my work a book and not a manuscript) and had a bunch of suggestions.
-A big problem was that my story had a narrow perspective.
-This means that I did not write for the reader.
-After thinking about the issue, I understood the problem and made many changes.
-Then, the book went through an intense edit.
-This uncovered many serious issues, resulting in a “tighter” story.
-However, the plot was 98% the same.
-The editor felt I needed more backstory on the mountain lion Heathcliff.
+Bethany read my book (she was okay with calling my work a book) and had a bunch of suggestions.
+A major problem was that my story had a narrow perspective, so I did not write for the reader.
+After thinking it through, I understood the issue and made significant changes.
+Then the book underwent an intensive edit by a different professional editor she recommended, who uncovered serious issues.
+The result was a tighter story, but the plot remained the same.

-The next step was choosing the title, and I thought I had a solid one, “A Graceful Interview.”
-Bethany thought differently.
-I am not a publishing expert and I respected her opinion.
-Here are some alternate titles:
+The next step was choosing the title.
+Bethany did not like “A Graceful Interview,” and I respected her opinion.
+Here are my alternative titles:

 Surviving Grace